jekasores/nanodegree_ds_udacity/exercises/exercise3_software_test/readme.md

 ## 4) Results <a class="anchor" id="results"></a>

-*  By installing the tool pytest and running it in the terminal, we can run test_ files that contains some test cases to verify if a piece of code is working properly;
+*  By installing the tool pytest and running it in the terminal, we can run test_computer_launch.py file that contains some test cases to verify if a piece of code is working properly;
 * Using the compute_launch.py we can run the *#Original code without correction* section and observe that the pytest will return an error message for test_days_until_launch_0_negative() case;
 * We can also comment the *#Original code without correction* section and uncomment the *#Corrected/fixed solution - uncomment to check the difference in pytest* section.
 This will fix the test_days_until_launch_0_negative().